-Action Task Responsible Ref: Do Develop Information sheet: Personal Hygiene - What you can do to stay safe (personal HSW & Comms HWELL0002 hygiene practices and cleaning practices) Develop information sheet: What to do if you feel sick - Duty of Care HSW & Comms HWELL0003 Investigate all sources of hygiene supplies Logistics Complete Estimate supply for sites (based on volumes and need) and push to sites by 18/03/2020 Tuan Complete Estimate ongoing hygiene supplies requirements (above) are available in identified areas.
-Business Units Assign Check Monitor supply chain to ensure continuous supply Logistics Ongoing Gircon Monitor hygiene supplies and reorder from stores as required.
-Business Units Act Utilise additional media and comm's as required Comms distancing behaviours
+Action Task Responsible Ref: Do Develop Information sheet: Personal Hygiene - What you can do to stay safe (personal HSW & Comms HWELL0002 20 hygiene practices and cleaning practices) Develop information sheet: What to do if you feel sick - Duty of Care HSW & Comms HWELL0003 Investigate all sources of hygiene supplies Logistics Complete Estimate supply for sites (based on volumes and need) and push to sites by 18/03/2020 Tuan Complete Estimate ongoing hygiene supplies requirements (above) are available in identified areas.
+Business Units Assign Check Monitor supply chain to ensure continuous supply Logistics Ongoing Gileen Monitor hygiene supplies and reorder from stores as required.
+Business Units Act Utilise additional media and comm's as required Comms

-Action 3: Physical distancing in the workplace

-Define and prioritise Physical

-Key concepts and behaviours:

-Meetings:

-- Use remote options for meetings where possible. - If face-to-face meetings are essential limit the number attending to the absolute minimum. - Hold meetings in venues where participants can maintain a one-meter distance from one another.

-Greetings:

-• Change greeting etiquette (e.g. discontinue hand shaking, hongi & hugs)

-Events / Conferences:

-• Eliminate non-critical gatherings (e.g. Events in the hub at Newmarket)

-Gatherings:

-• If working near other individuals, attempt to keep at least one metre from the nearest person while working.

-Working arrangements:

-- Where possible have staff work from home. - Establishing alternating days or extra shifts that reduce the total number of employees in a facility at a given time. - Suspend regional and international business travel

-Action Task Responsible Ref: Create video to communicate Physical distancing guide Planning & Comms Video DO Leaders to plan and implement Physical distancing in their work teams Business Units Develop Information sheet: Physical Distancing guide for workers Comms HWELL0004 People leaders to monitor and feedback to incident team Business Units Check Adjust people separation plans according to the incident response level Business Units Act
+Action 3: Phys sical distancii ng in the workplace PLAN Key concepts and behaviours: Define and prioritise Physical distancing behaviours Meetings: • Use remote options for meetings where possible. • If face-to-face meetings are essential limit the number attending to the absolute. • Hold meetings in venues where participants can maintain a one-meter distance. • Greetings: • Change greeting etiquette (e.g. discontinue hand shaking, hongi & hugs) • Events / Conferences: • Eliminate non-critical gatherings (e.g. Events in the hub at Newmarket) • Gatherings: • If working near other individuals, attempt to keep at least one metre from the neter distance from one another. & hugs) arket) working Working arrangements: Where possible have staff work from home.
+Establishing alternating days or extra shifts that reduce the total r Suspend regional and international business travel - Action Task Responsible Ref: o to communicate Physical distancing guide Planning & Comms Video DO plan and implement Physical distancing in their work teams Business Units Develop Inf ormation sheet: Physical Distancing guide for workers Comms HWELL0004 Check People leaders to monitor and feedback to incident team Business Units Act Adjust people separation plans according to the incident response lev Business Units

-Action 4: Preventing sick people from entering Watercare sites

-Place notices on all reception/entrances indicating that symptomatic staff, contractors and visitors may not enter Watercare facilities.

-Nobody may enter the site even if they only have a mild cough or low-grade fever (37.3 C or more) or have had to take simple medications (e.g. paracetamol, ibuprofen) which may mask the symptoms" See example notice below:

-Action Task Responsible Ref: Draft a notice which captures the following HSW & Comms POSTER DO Send the document to contacts on sites who will be able to print and post the notice Planning & Comms Notices are physically present at entrances and receptions Business Units Verify that the notices have been installed in key areas Business Units Check People separation plans to adapt to changing requirements Business Units Act
+Action 4: Pr eventing sick people from entering ng Watercare sites PLAN Nobody may enter the site even if they only have a m had to take simple medications (e.g. paracetamol, ib notice below: - · Place notices on all reception/entrances indicating that symptomatic staff, contractors !ST OP! and visitors n nay not enter Watercare facilities.
+Do yo u have a cough , cold or ver?
+Do Not Enter - insmission of COVID-19 workplaces.
+Action Task Responsible Ref: Draft a notice which captures the fol HSW & Comms POSTER DO tes who will be able to print and post the notice Planning & Comm IS Notices are physically present at entr rances and receptions Business Units Check Verify that the notices have been ins talled in key areas Business Units Act People separation plans to adapt to o changing requirements Business Units